 Sun: Full sun to light shade.

 Water once established: Once or twice a month.
-Accepts weekly watering,
+It withstands weekly watering,

-but soil must dry out between waterings.
-Supplemental water improves growth
+but the soil must dry

+out between waterings.
+Supplemental water improves growth and flowering.

 Uses: Ornamental, wildlife attractor.